rdamala/hello-world/README.md

 # hello-world
-# This is Ravi from smartservice test team.
+# This is Ravi from smartservice test/QA TEAMS...